Jacksplague/Sympatch/README.md

 ## Current limitations

-This is an MVP.
-It is intentionally boring and deterministic.

 - Python-only.
 - Uses `ast`, so it does not preserve comments inside rewritten symbols unless the replacement contains them.
 - Does not yet build full call graphs or dependency slices.